raglub/rspec_gem/README.md

 ## Usage

-For example, you have rails application of name "rails_app" and gem of name "testing_gem" with the files for testing.
+For example, you have rails application of name "rails_app" and gem of name "example_gem" with the files for testing.

 ### 0.2.x